Segment Security

 show segment-security hardware detail [vrf vrf_name][segment seg_name]

-- vrf Show details for a specific VRF.
-If this parameter is omitted, details for all VRFs are shown.
+- vrf - Display details for a specific VRF.
+If omitted,

-- seg_name The name of the segment to show details for.
+- seg_name - Displays the name of the segment.

 Guidelines

-If both vrf and segment parameters are specified, the vrf parameter must come first.
+If both vrf and segment parameters specified, the vrf parameter must come first.
 The command syntax show segment-security hardware detail segment segment_name vrf vrf_name is not valid.

 Example